 |2.||The bagging method has been used to build the random forest and to construct good prediction/guess results.||Whereas it is a powerful technique used to build a guess model.|

 |3.||The random forest has many decision trees, so using the bootstrapping method, individual trees will try to create an uncorrelated forest of trees.||Using gradient boosting helps to create a human movement tracker model.|

 |4.||The prediction model it gives is more accurate than any other individual tree.||On the other hand, it creates higher accurate results than a single robust learning method.|

 |5.||At the end of the process, we combine the results.||Whereas it combines results along the way.|

 |6.||It gives less performance as compared to gradient boosting.||Where it gives better performance, but when we have a lot of noise, then the performance of it is not good.|

 |7.||Multi-class object detection and bioinformatics also give better performance.||On the other hand, it performs well when we have unbalanced data, such as in real-time risk assessment.|

 |8.||It uses decision trees for prediction/guess purposes.||But, it uses regression trees for prediction/guess purposes.|

-In this article, we conclude that random forest and gradient boosting both have very efficient algorithms in which they use regression and classification for solving problems, and also overfitting does not occur in the random forest but occurs in gradient boosting algorithms due to the addition of several new trees.
+In this article, we conclude that random forest and Gradient boosting both have very efficient algorithms that use regression and classification to solve problems.
+Also, overfitting does not occur in the random forest but in Gradient boosting algorithms due to adding several new trees.

 This is a guide to Random forest vs Gradient boosting.
 Here we discuss the Random forest vs Gradient boosting key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –